Cuz77/segmentation-and-conversion-prediction/README.md

 - **2_customer_segmentation.ipynb** the file used to segment and compare populations
 - **3_predictions.ipynb** the file with predictions of the conversion for the recipients of a marketing campaign
 - **.gitignore** file used mostly to avoid uploading jupiter checkpoints and source data
+- **Data Science approach to Marketing Strategies - customer segmentation and campaign conversion.pdf** an article discussing the project posted originally on Medium